 May 4 Rose Hill Rally

 Grab the family and enjoy a recreational bike ride through the scenic farm country around Grand Junction and Fruita during the annual Rose Hill Rally.
-Cyclists of all ages and abilities can participate, enjoying the scenery of Grand Valley on this non-race ride.
+Cyclists of all ages and abilities can participate, enjoying the scenery on this non-race ride.
 Both the 50K (31 miles) and 100K (62 miles) routes are fully supported with rest stops, emergency vehicles and bike mechanics.
 Breakfast, lunch and a commemorative bike shirt are included.
 Proceeds benefit Rose Hill Hospitality House, a 20-bedroom guesthouse for St. Mary's Hospital's out-of-town patients and their families in time of need.

 May 10 LTR Sports Gunny Enduro

-A true test of skills and finesse, the third annual Gunny Loop will pit Grand Valley’s mountain bikers against the Gunny Loop, a 4.4 mile course that incorporates 200 feet of climbing and 800 feet of descending on the famous Lunch Loop Trail system.
+A true test of skills and finesse, the third annual Gunny Loop will pit Grand Junction’s mountain bikers against the Gunny Loop, a 4.4 mile course that incorporates 200 feet of climbing and 800 feet of descending on the famous Lunch Loop Trail system.
 With more downhill than uphill, bike-handling skills are a must.

 May 17 L'Eroica Bike Race